It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 Congratulations!

 Where does life come from?
-What if all life is not biological in orgin?
-Those introduced to you below must confront this reality.
-Learn more about their experiences and thoughts expressed with quotes provided.
-Fascinating images related to the events of the novel are avaiable for your viewing.
+What if all life is not biological in origin?
+Learn more about the experiences of those involved and thoughts expressed with quotes provided.
+A fan favorite scene is provided.
+Fascinating images related to the events of the novel are available for your viewing.
 Gain greater knowledge in exploring the origins of not only this novel, but the Human Born series in which it belongs.
 Lastly, explore the hidden knowledge found within the pages of the book.

 “He’s perfect.
 He is beautiful.
 Flawless.
 He is the embodiment of a dream.
 Which, sadly, makes him a fantasy.
 I have projected my hopes and desires upon him without a single droplet of information of the man within.” - Lilly